seongsukim-ml/GPWNO/scripts/MP/README.md

 To download the charge density of the Materials Project, you can use the `download_mp.py` code.
 In the middle of the code, you have to write your own api key to download the mp-dataset.
-The api key can be obtained in the (official MP)[https://next-gen.materialsproject.org/api] sites.
+The api key can be obtained in the [Material Project](https://next-gen.materialsproject.org/api) sites.
 To download code simply, use `python download_mp.py`.

 `mpids_query.json` includes the all possible materials ids that has `HasProps.charge_density` property.
 The length of the total mpids are 120,775.
 If this file causes error, then give options `--download_mpids=True`.
 This flag will rebuild the mpids_query.